Atishaya7777/atishaya7777.github.io/README.md

 ## 👤 About Me

-I'm Atishaya, a Front End & Android Developer at SoAni Tech.
-Proficient in HTML, CSS, JavaScript, and Java, I excel in building user-friendly interfaces and functional Android apps.
-Prioritizing ReactJS, I'm passionate about creating seamless user experiences and innovative website applications.
+I'm Atishaya, a Frontend Developer at Alpinist Studios and a mathematics & computer science student at the University of Manitoba.
+I'm passionate about exploring the intersection of abstract mathematical theory and practical web development, working on everything from graph theory research to modern React applications.

 I'm currently pursuing Computer Science, Mathematics, & Statistics at the University of Manitoba, I blend technical expertise with a logical mindset to tackle challenges effectively.
 I thrive on collaboration and enjoy learning new technologies.